 Marijuana is an addictive drug; despite the common myth that it is non-addictive, marijuana can be habit-forming.
 Therefore, if you suspect a loved one may be using or abusing marijuana, you should look out for the most common effects of being high on marijuana to determine whether or not your loved one is struggling.

 In the United States, it is estimated that nearly 11.8 million young adults use marijuana annually.
 In 2019, 11.8% of eighth-grade students admitted to using marijuana.
 Among tenth-grade students, that number rises to 28.8%.
-The teenage years are when the prefrontal cortex, which is responsible for inhibition control, is still developing.
 Marijuana use can be detrimental to this development, especially if the drug use is very frequent.

-If you suspect your child may be using marijuana, here is everything you need to know about identifying when your child is high and how you can help them kick this habit for good.
+If you suspect your loved one may be using marijuana, here is everything you need to know about identifying the symptoms when he or she is high and how you can help them kick this habit for good.

 What Are Symptoms of a Marijuana High?